INSTRUCTIONS FOR AUTHORS

 Text Layout and Arrangement

-- Manuscripts must be submitted in the required Word template (click to download), not edited, without inserted images/figures.
+- Manuscripts must be submitted in the required Word template (click to download), which was updated on 7 March 2022, not edited, without inserted images/figures.
 Authors are required to keep all the elements of the template format.
-Please note that using other programs than Microsoft Word, even its online version, may result in serious unexpected changes in the template document, which are sometimes impossible or very difficult to correct.
+Please note that using other programs than Microsoft Word, even its online version, and copy-pasting texts from elsewhere may result in serious unexpected changes in the template document, which are sometimes impossible or very difficult to correct.
 If you are using Microsoft Word online, save the template document to your computer and continue editing it outside the online version.
 It is also recommended to type directly into the template to prevent any formatting issues that occur with the copying of the content from a different document.
+If you still decide to copy and paste any text to the template, automatic hyphenation must be turned off for the source text being copied.
+This is especially important to follow when using a different text editor, including a different version of the recommended non-online MS Word.

 - Title of the paper captures the essence of the topic, it should be concise.
 The title must not include abbreviations; if the main title does not capture the entire scope of the topic, the author may add a subtitle.